iamabanana7189/pcb1/README.md

-# pcb1
+# **PCB 1**

- test pcb similar to the rhymestone keyboard with elements of the plaid built in.
- TODO:
- add sliding potentialmeter
- add rotary encoder support
- add led matrix
+This is a keyboard project inspired by the rhymestone keyboard.
+Duke of edinburgh 2020.

+**Planned features**

+- Sliding potentiometer
+- Rotary encoder
- add oled screen
+- Oled screen
- TRRS connection